ElephantsGit/AgentGER/README.md

 # 📊AgentGER
 🏠 *Current Version: v1.0*

-This repository contains the code to use AgentGER from the paper [AgentGER: Toward a Human-Aligned Generation–Evaluation–Refinement Paradigm for Figure Understanding].
+This repository contains the code to use AgentGER from the paper [AgentGER: Toward a Human-Aligned Generation–Evaluation–Refinement Paradigm for Scientific Figure Understanding].

 *🤗 This codebase is released as Version v1.0.
 We are dedicated to its continuous improvement.
 If you have any questions or suggestions, you are welcome to open an issue or submit a pull request for new features or bug fixes.*
 ## 👋 Introduction

-Figure-to-text is a key task for assessing figure understanding capabilities of models.
-Existing approaches face two main challenges: the high cost of constructing high-quality data and the lack of fine-grained, interpretable evaluation aligned with human experts.
-Accordingly, we propose AgentGER, an agent framework that integrates capabilities of generation, evaluation, and refinement for figure-to-text.
-AgentGER includes a Generation Model that produces summaries with hierarchical quality levels, an Evaluation Model that performs multi-dimensional, human-aligned assessment with a Chain-of-Evaluation mechanism, and a Refinement Model that improves summaries based on evaluation feedback.
-We further construct a large-scale dataset with 11,000 summaries and 55,000 multi-dimensional scoring labels through a human–machine collaborative pipeline.
-Experiments show that AgentGER significantly outperforms all strong baselines, surpasses Gemini-3.0-Pro on evaluation benchmarks, and achieves performance comparable to human experts in both evaluation and refinement tasks.
+Figure-to-text is a key task for assessing models’ scientific figure understanding capabilities.
+Existing approaches face two main challenges: the high cost of constructing high-quality scientific data and the lack of fine-grained, interpretable evaluation aligned with human experts.
+To address these challenges, we propose AgentGER, a generation–evaluation–refinement framework in which GenModel generates summaries with hierarchical quality levels, EvaModel evaluates summaries across five human-aligned dimensions by first producing dimension-wise Chain-of-Evaluation rationales and then assigning the corresponding scores, and RefModel uses this feedback to improve weak dimensions while preserving correct content.
+We further construct FigGER, comprising 11,000 summaries and 55,000 five-dimensional scoring labels with reasoning chains through human–machine collaborative annotation.
+Experiments show that AgentGER outperforms strong baselines, surpasses Gemini-3-Pro on the evaluation benchmark, and achieves performance approaching human experts in both evaluation and refinement.
 <p align="center">

   <img src="Introduction.png"  width="70%"/>